qgis/QGIS-Documentation/docs/user_manual/map_views/map_view.rst

     proportional to the embedded picture size, or stretch the picture to fill the annotation extent.
   * :guilabel:`Fixed size`: the picture annotation maintains a constant size in screen or output units (e.g. pixels or millimeters), regardless of the map scale.
-    The :guilabel:`Width` and :guilabel:`Height` of the annotation can be filled separatey or adjusted proportionally to the embedded picture size.
+    The :guilabel:`Width` and :guilabel:`Height` of the annotation can be filled separately or adjusted proportionally to the embedded picture size.
   * :guilabel:`Relative to map`: the picture annotation will always be rendered at the same position relative to the map canvas bounds, regardless of the map scale.
-    The :guilabel:`Width` and :guilabel:`Height` of the annotation can be filled separatey or adjusted proportionally to the embedded picture size.
+    The :guilabel:`Width` and :guilabel:`Height` of the annotation can be filled separately or adjusted proportionally to the embedded picture size.

   Moreover, you can enable display of the :guilabel:`Frame` and :guilabel:`Background` of the rectangle box, and configure them using :ref:`fill symbols <vector_fill_symbols>`.

+* For text at point, text inside rectangle and picture annotations, you can configure whether the text should :guilabel:`Ignore map rotation` or :guilabel:`Rotate with map`.
+  In both cases, a custom :guilabel:`Angle` can be set for the feature orientation.
-* For text at point, text inside rectangle and picture annotations, you can :guilabel:`Show callout` when the picture or text anchor point is offset from its default placement.
+  You can also :guilabel:`Show callout` when the picture or text anchor point is offset from its default placement.
   To create a callout for an annotation: